What’s the best tool to control a sticky situation?

 How We Tested

 Maple syrup and honey can make for sticky fingers, tables, and counters—and if you add kids to the mix, that list can easily grow to include furniture, pets, and houseguests.
 Maple syrup dispensers promise to neaten up the task of pouring the sticky stuff.
 Typically designed as a small pitcher with a covered spout operated by a lever, a syrup dispenser should be easy to fill and clean and should pour a controlled amount without undue dripping.
-We bought five dispensers, priced from $7.80 to $42.00, with capacities of 6 to 19 ounces and made from glass or plastic.
+We bought five dispensers, priced from roughly $8.00 to roughly $40.00, with capacities of 6 to 19 ounces and made from glass or plastic.
 Four were pitcher-style; the fifth dispensed from the bottom of the container.
 We put each one through its paces with warm, cold, and room-temperature syrup, pouring it over both real pancakes and pancake-size circles drawn on paper to assess how easy it would be to control the output and hit a precise target.
 We enlisted both right- and left-handed testers of varying strengths and sizes to find the dispenser that worked best for the most people.

 Testing was an eye-opener.
 A few dispensers gushed and splashed beyond our paper patterns, and one drowned our pancakes under a tsunami of syrup.
 “If I had children and this was our syrup dispenser, we would not be having pancakes,” one tester declared.
 A few models had closures that were too loose—they never fully cut off the flow—or designs that forced the flow of syrup back over the lid, making a mess.
 The best models had comfortable handles, closed fully after dispensing, and had just the right amount of tension in the trigger to let us pour as much or as little as we wanted without hand strain.
 But two models gave us perfect control, whether we wanted a trickle or a hefty pour, with almost no dripping.